-10. Able to identify and evaluate cardiomyopathy such as: dilated cardiomyopathy, non-compaction, hypertrophic cardiomyopathy
+10. Able to identify and evaluate cardiomyopathy such as: dilated cardiomyopathy, noncompaction, hypertrophic cardiomyopathy

-11. Able to evaluate and identify complications of cardiomyopathy

-12. Able to identify homodynamic consequences

-13. Able to differentiate between constrictive and restrictive physiology

-14. Able to identify pericardial effusion from pleural effusion

-15. Able to evaluate hemodynamic consequences of pericardial effusion and/or cardiac tamponade continuous wave Doppler and Color imaging

-16. Able to identify complications of pulmonary hypertension
+- 11. Able to evaluate and identify complications of cardiomyopathy - 12.
+Able to identify homodynamic consequences - 13.
+Able to differentiate between constrictive and restrictive physiology - 14.
+Able to identify pericardial effusion from pleural effusion - 15.
+Able to evaluate hemodynamic consequences of pericardial effusion and/or cardiac tamponade - 16.
+Able to identify complications of pulmonary hypertension

-17. Demonstrates knowledge, understanding and proficiency in the use of quantitative principles applied to Doppler Echocardiography including pulse wave and
+17. Demonstrates knowledge, understanding and proficiency in the use of quantitative principles applied to Doppler Echocardiography including pulse wave and continuous wave Doppler and Color imaging